stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 Because a REST caller can retrieve one and only one `Tenant` resource, it is often more convenient not to be concerned with the Tenant-specific URL is when performing a request, and instead use the Client tenant.

 You can request the `current` Tenant resource, and the Java SDK will automatically load the current tenant, by following the `302` redirect to the `Tenant` resource corresponding to the currently executing API caller.
-In other words, this call redirects the API caller to its own Tenant-specific REST resource URI, and the Java SDK returns the concrete tenant information so the user doesn't have to worry about following the redirect.
+In other words, this call redirects the API caller to their own Tenant's URI, and the Java SDK returns the concrete tenant information so the user doesn't have to worry about following the redirect.

 **Example Request With A Client Instance**